kiphenglim/fa21-cs124/lab1/design.md

   + attended office hours and received clarification about assignment
   + determined that task is to create a series of html pages that show the specified tasks being executed
++ Chrome mobile view displays elements with abnormally small size, but other browsers are unaffected

 # Design Highlights
 + disguising links as buttons that link to the next page